fgebhart/blog/docs/blog/github-pages-with-namecheap-domain.md

 ---

 # How to Use a Custom Namecheap Domain with GitHub Pages?
-This post will guide you through the different steps needed to configure a custom domain you obtained from [Namecheap](https://www.namecheap.com/) with your static website hosted on GitHub Pages.
+This post will guide you through the different steps needed to configure a custom [Namecheap](https://www.namecheap.com/) domain with your static website hosted on GitHub Pages.

 !!!
 Note
     This guide focuses on [Namecheap](https://www.namecheap.com/) as a domain name provider.
 The overall approach is